-Between 2002-2006, job centres and benefits offices were combined into Jobcentre Plus (JCP) offices, intended to provide an employment-first gateway to the benefits system.
-Integrating employability and benefits services has been pinpointed as a cause of benefit cycling, where claimants move through cycles of low-paid work and unemployment.
+Between 2002-2006, job centres and benefits offices were combined into Jobcentre Plus (JCP) offices.
+These were intended to provide an employment-first gateway to the benefits system.
+Integrating employability and benefits services has been pinpointed as a cause of benefit cycling.
+Claimants move through cycles of low-paid work and unemployment.
 This was exacerbated in 2011 when JCPs started to measure staff performance by the number of people moving off benefits rather than the number moving into sustained employment.

-Universal Credit was introduced in 2013, as a ‘digital first’ system that consolidated existing benefits and offered greater personalisation.
+Universal Credit was introduced in 2013.
+It was a ‘digital first’ system that consolidated existing benefits and offered greater personalisation.
 Claimant commitments replaced the Job Seekers Agreement which ‘‘had become little more than a checklist”.
 The concept was for jobseekers and work coaches to co-design a path to employment.

-However, a survey from the DWP found that only around half of Universal Credit claimants felt that their personal circumstances had been taken into consideration, while just over 60% felt their commitment was achievable.
-The Social Advisory Security Committee (SSAC) investigated the effectiveness of claimant commitments and found that many had not been sufficiently personalised, and in some cases generic requirements were being ‘cut and pasted’ from a central document.
+However, a survey from the DWP found that only around half of Universal Credit claimants felt that their personal circumstances had been taken into consideration.
+Just over 60% felt their commitment was achievable.
+The Social Advisory Security Committee (SSAC) investigated the effectiveness of claimant commitments.
+They found that many had not been sufficiently personalised.
+In some cases generic requirements were being ‘cut and pasted’ from a central document.

 The study acknowledged that, given the pressures work coaches face, this is understandable but cannot be called giving claimants bespoke plans.
 And the pressure is only set to increase as unemployment rises, despite the DWP hiring 13,500 new work coaches.
 It is therefore imperative that a more efficient and effective system is implemented to support work coaches to deliver a truly personalised service.